afshinsadeghi/Conversational_AI_LLM_SPARQL/README.md

 ### To run the application :

-first, make the docker image:
+First, make the docker image:

 docker build -t chatapi .